entando/entando-docs/vuepress/docs/next/tutorials/samples/install-standard-demo.md

 ## Application Details

-The Entando Standard Demo application demonstrates a number of the major features in the Entando platform including:
+The Entando standard demo application demonstrates a number of the major features in the Entando platform including:
  * Keycloak integration for role based access controls
  * Micro frontends implemented using React and Angular and co-existing on the same dashboard page
  * Micro front communication techniques